ericzou/blog/source/_posts/2013-05-03-retro-fitting-angularjs-for-existing-rails-app.markdown

 We ended up created a `TemplatesController` and route all of the template fetching requests though this `TemplatesController`.
 From browser's perspective, we are still serving static HTML, but we were able to write it in HAML from the server side.

-We’d like to use Angular templates but this meant we needed to rewrite a large chunk of views in static html and lose access to our layout system, view utility helpers and i18n translations.

 ```ruby
 # TemplatesController
 class TemplatesController